Friars and the Dukes tip-off at 1:00 p.m on Sunday, Dec. 21 at Alumni Hall.

 Hernandez joins Dan Durkin and Kristeena Alexander on first-year Head Coach Susan Robinson Fruchtl's staff.

-Dan Durkin joined the women's basketball staff as an assistant coach on April 18, 2012 and will begin his second season on the sidelines during the 2013-14 campaign.
+Dan Durkin joined the women's basketball staff as an assistant coach on April 18, 2012 and will begin his third season on the sidelines during the 2014-15 campaign.

 Prior to his arrival at Providence College, Durkin spent four seasons as an assistant coach at Temple University (2008-12).
 While at Temple, Durkin and the Owls enjoyed four, 20+ win seasons, three NCAA Tournament appearances (2008-11) and a trip to the Women's National Invitation Tournament (WNIT) Round of 16 in 2012.